How to Grow Cucumbers Vertically in Your Garden

 Make a sturdy trellis and grow cucumber vertically.
 This will give you straight cucumbers and you’ll have fewer problems with pests from the fruits laying on the ground.

-For more info on how to build a really good trellis that will last, see this video.
+For more info on how to build a really good trellis that will last for growing any crop vertically, see this video.

 How to harvest cucumbers